29th Marine Regiment (United States)

 The 29th Marine Regiment (29th Marines) is an inactive infantry regiment of the United States Marine Corps.
 The last Marine Corps regiment activated for service in World War II, its First Battalion fought in the Battle of Saipan while attached to the 2nd Marine Division; the entire regiment also fought in Okinawa while attached to the 6th Marine Division, and took part in the occupation of Northern China following the war.
-The 29th Marine Regiment was subsequently deactivated in 1946 as part of the post war drawdown of forces.
+The 29th Marine Regiment was subsequently deactivated in 1946 as part of the post-war drawdown of forces.

 History

-Originally an "orphan unit", the First Battalion of the 29th Marine Regiment was formed as the Second Separate Infantry Battalion in February 1944 and re-designated as 1/29 en-route to its first combat assignment, attached to the 2nd Marine Division.
+Originally an "orphan unit", the First Battalion of the 29th Marine Regiment was formed as the Second Separate Infantry Battalion in February 1944 and redesignated as 1/29 en route to its first combat assignment, attached to the 2nd Marine Division.
 Following a month of operational training on the King Ranch in Hawaii, 1/29 went into combat during the Battle of Saipan (15 June – 9 July 1944) first, under the command of Lieutenant Colonel Guy E. Tannyhill, then (following Tannyhill being wounded in action on 17 June) under the command of Lieut.
 Col. Rathvon M. Tompkins, and finally (following Tompkins being wounded in action on 2 July) by Lieut.
 Col. Jack P. Juhan.
-Despite sustaining heavy casualties in combat beginning with the initial landing on 15 June, 1/29 particularly distinguished itself during the "Battle of the Mountain (Mount Tapotchau)", which took place during 22 - 29 June.
-1/29 remained attached to the Second Marine Division until September, 1944, when it was sent to Guadalcanal to join the rest of its parent outfit, the 29th Regiment of the 6th Marine Division.
+Despite sustaining heavy casualties in combat beginning with the initial landing on 15 June, 1/29 particularly distinguished itself during the "Battle of the Mountain (Mount Tapotchau)", which took place during 22 – 29 June.
+1/29 remained attached to the Second Marine Division until September 1944, when it was sent to Guadalcanal to join the rest of its parent outfit, the 29th Regiment of the 6th Marine Division.

 The parent unit itself was activated at Camp Lejeune, North Carolina as a separate reinforced regiment on 1 May 1944.
 Its first commander was Colonel Victor Bleasdale, an expert instructor and decorated World War I veteran, who served as Chief of Staff of the training center in Camp Lejeune.
 The regiment was assigned to the 6th Marine Division under Major General Lemuel C. Shepherd Jr. on 10 September 1944.